 Persistence rates were determined by taking enrollment numbers in each program in Spring, then dividing them by the enrollment numbers in the Fall.
-As evidenced in the graph below the Liberal Arts program at Maui CC, Molokai has been thriving and is the only major that shows a steady increase in persistence rates.
-This trend may be attributed to the increase in upper division distance education programs that the University of Hawaii has made available to Molokai residents through its various campuses.
-All other majors seem to be remaining steady or decreasing slightly as more students are crossing over to Liberal Arts.
-The most significant decrease has been in Agriculture, most likely due to the fact that a significant number of the majors finished their Certificate of Completion in 2007.
-In addition, Liberal Arts students are generally in school for a much longer period of time than those in short-term certificate programs.
+As evidenced in the graph below, the Liberal Arts program at Maui CC, Molokai has been thriving and is the only major that shows a steady increase in persistence rates over the three year period.
+This trend may be attributed to the growth in upper division distance education programs that the University of Hawaii has made available to Molokai residents through its various campuses.
+The 2008-2009 academic year showed an increase in persistence rates across all majors.
+This is evidence that we are retaining more of our students from semester to semester as a result of the quality service and instruction they receive.